SITES SUBJECT TO REGIONAL REMEDIATION PROCEDURE

 Eugenia Bartolucci, Chiara Fiori, Luigi Marangio

-The indicator provides information on sites subject to regional remediation procedures, based on data extracted from regional registries and databases.
+The indicator provides information on the sites subject to regional reclamation proceedings, based on data extracted from regional registers and databases.
 In 2023, 38,556 sites were registered, of which 22,191 have completed the remediation process.

-For 62% of the sites, at least one surface area value (administrative or technical) is available.
-The sites for which the administrative area is known number 21,711, equal to 56% of the procedures.
-Among the ongoing procedures, 59% of the sites are in the notification phase, 21% are developing or have developed the conceptual model, while 20% have approved interventions.
+For 62% of the sites, at least one surface area data (administrative or technical) is available.
+The sites for which the administrative surface area is known are 21,711, equal to 56% of the proceedings.
+Among the ongoing procedures, 59% of sites are in the notification phase, 21% are developing or have developed the conceptual model, while 20% have approved interventions.

-For 97% of the sites with ongoing remediation procedures, the contamination status is known: 6,400 are potentially contaminated, 3,974 are contaminated, and 5,502 are awaiting analytical assessments.
-Among the concluded procedures, in only 30% of cases was an intervention necessary, while in the remaining 70% the procedure concluded without any intervention.
+For 97% of the sites with ongoing remediation processes, the state of contamination is known: 6,400 are potentially contaminated, 3,974 are contaminated and 5,502 are awaiting analytical investigations.
+Among the completed proceedings, only in 30% of cases was intervention necessary, while in the remaining 70% the proceedings were closed without interventions.

 The indicator provides information on sites undergoing regional remediation procedures based on data extracted from the registries/databases of the regions/autonomous provinces/ARPA/APPA for the population of MOSAICO, the national information system on sites undergoing remediation procedures created by ISPRA within the framework of the National Environmental Protection System (SNPA) with the participation of Regions and Autonomous Provinces and managed by ISPRA.
 Procedures falling within Sites of National Interest (SIN) are excluded from the analysis and are represented by a specific indicator.